 Digital marketing is becoming more and more important in our increasingly digital world.
 Social media provides numerous opportunities, but intentional strategy is needed in order to effectively utilize it.
 Ask these five questions before you hire your next paid social media strategist:

-1. What account responsibilities will this person have?
+1. What communication responsibilities will this person have?

-2. What new business responsibilities will this person have?
+2. What evangelism or new business responsibilities will this person have?

-5. How much juggling will this person do?
+5. How much will this person have to juggle?

 Juggling multiple priorities is important in today’s workforce.
 However, we all have a limit to how many priorities we can successfully balance at a time.
 The number of campaigns a social strategist has to juggle varies depending on the organization.

 A social media professional may have to juggle dozens of campaigns or several campaigns for several clients.
 In another case, they may just have to focus on one or two large campaigns.
 Ask yourself this question: How much will this person have to juggle?
 In order to set appropriate expectations, understand the juggling demands of the role.
 Then select a candidate who can handle those demands.

 This isn’t a comprehensive list of things to consider before making your next paid social strategist hire.
 However, these are five very important things to consider prior to making that hire.
 Focus not only on doing good qualification.
 Also focus on setting appropriate expectations with candidates.
 If you are an agency or operate as an internal agency, see our post on improving your agency’s hiring.
 To discuss your next paid social media strategist hire, contact us.